• Skip to primary navigation

 You should also take the time to write down a narrative of the events as soon as you’re able to after the accident.
 Some spinal cord injury cases last years, and memories can fade with time.
 Your recorded recollection of events can be critical for preserving necessary evidence for your case.

-If you or a loved one has suffered a spinal cord injury, time is of the essence.
-Contact The Babcock Law Firm today for a free consultation.
+If you or a loved one has suffered a spinal cord injury due to negligence, contact Babcock Tucker today for a free consultation.

 Footer